ansible07/Orbital/Outline.md

 overwrite them.

 Chairman Zhang is also supposed to meet with Allison later to talk about his proposal.
+But there are already problems.
+Raised by Machine-simulated parents (a requirement imposed by the Machines), Allison and the other v3.0s are relucant to mix with the RF population, because of how backwards they are (socially and genetically) even though we all look alike.
+It is not at all clear why the Machines didn't anticipate this problem with their initial design and upbringing of Allison and the other H3.0 people.
+Chairman Zhang has brought in an outside consultant, who Charlies has arranged to be delayed, and has substituted himself, posing as the consultant.

 Allison and Charles spend a lot of time together, and maybe even start to fall in love.
 This culminates in a late-night design session where they both work on a new way to solve the looming crisis.
+The population of the Righteous Few is actually not really growing that fast, because they have a lot of defectors, who leave and go Online instead.
+So even though the Online population doesn't tend to have children (or if they do, just software ones), the Online population is still growing substantially.

+Initially, they discuss constructing a Culture Orbital.
+It isn't really necessary to construct it out of unobtainium, simply using steel will do nicely.
+They discuss where and how to construct it, but the Machines are unwilling to give up Venus to such a mass-inefficient way of supporting sophonts.

+Charles proposes turing the Moon into a narrow Orbital (10km wide by 3.71 million km in diameter), which would still have twice the land area of the Earth, orbiting the sun coincident with it (needs active stabilization).
+The population of the Earth could be moved off, and then the Earth could be deconstructed to make the ring wider to provide drastically more living space.

+Probably still too expensive for the Machines to agree with though.

+They then talk about constructing a simulated Orbital on the Moon at 1/50th scale.
+The entire thing would be a giant, continuous, coherent simulation of a full-size Orbital.
+It would be populated by tiny compressed people, consisiting of a simulation core and a 1-to-1 mapped miniature human brain.
+The grid structure simulations the envirionment (houses, trees, etc.) and the each sim core simulates the body of the person.
+The entire sim follows the regular laws of physics (no teleportation or magic) and the reduced size allows speed of light restictions to be accurately simulated even while running hot (5x realtime).
+It would allow for much greater space for the current Online population.
+Since this is much, much more mass efficient, the Machines would likely be OK with it and construct it.

+They also discuss the means by which the Righteous Few can themselves be slowly steered away from a population explosion.

-Charles needs to leave the simulation.
-The original plan was to just reset it, and let it run forward to the point it would have been without him.
-However, this would mean the partial murder of Allison, and the loss of their combined effort, so he just leaves.
+Charles now overdue for reporting in to his employers, and needs to leave the simulation.
+The original plan was to just reset the sim, and let it run hot to the point it would have been without him.
+With clever manipulation of the server logs, and injection of additional funds to pay for the compute time, there should be almost no indication that a break-in even occurred at all.
+However, this would mean the erasure of some of Allison's memories (considered partial murder these days), and the loss of their combined design efforts, so with a conflicted heart (and knowing this will blow his cover) he just leaves.
+He can't bear the thought of harming Allison, nor of destroying the work they've done in their short time together.
 Allison, in the mean time, has decided to instantiate herself in the Real World ahead of schedule, to spend more time with Charles.

 Charles exits the sim.
-Allison, upon exiting the sim herself, discovers that Charles was an intruder / spy, and not (exactly) who he said he was.
-She confronts him before he gets away, and apparently kills him in a fit of rage (which is unheard of for a Machine, but then she was designed and raised to be more human).
-As it turns out, his medical implant does manage to save his life, in a hilarous PoV scene.
+Allison, surprised by his sudden departure without adequate explaination (especially so since things were seeming to go so well), upon exiting the sim herself, discovers that Charles was an intruder / spy, and not (exactly) who he said he was.
+She confronts him before he gets away, and apparently kills him in a fit of rage (which is not supposed to happen with a v3.0).
+As it turns out, Charles' medical implant does manage to save his life, in a hilarous PoV scene.
+The med implant (working with Charles brain pal), try to continue to escape, but they are immediately caught.
+Allison is distraught, horrified by what she has done.

-Charles awakes, and is confronted by Chairman Zhang, who has been aprised of the situation.
-On the one hand, they have proof of his crimes (hacking, espionage).
-However, Allison inflicted fatal wounds upon him, so if he pressed charges, she could be convicted of murder.
+Charles awakes, and is confronted by Chairman Zhang, who has been informed of the situation.
+On the one hand, they have proof of his crimes (hacking, espionage, conspiracy for memory erasing).
+However, Allison inflicted fatal wounds upon him, so if this all went to court, she could be convicted of murder too.

+Chairman Zhang really likes what Allison and Charles have designed though, and wants to use it to make a full proposal to the Machines and to the remaining human governments.

-They make a deal to have Charles and Allison continue to work on their mutual design proposals for a few months of subjective time (a couple days of real time), to present to the Machines to get their help for the implementation.
+They make a deal to have Charles and Allison continue to work on their mutual design proposals for a few months of subjective time (a couple days of real time), to present to all sides to get their agreement for the implementation.

 As part of the proposal, thousands of terrawatt laser transmitters will need to be constructed.
-After the main construction phase is over, these will be used to launch starwisps (light sail ships) to start to colonize other star systems.
+After the main construction phase is over, these will be used to launch starwisps (light sail ships) to start to colonize other star systems, both for machines and compact people.
 Charles and Allison get passage to Epsilon Indi to explore and look for extraterrestial life, and live happily ever after.